Gwyn Jenkins: Early career

-Jenkins became commanding officer of his unit in 2009.
-He was promoted to colonel and deployed to Afghanistan in 2011 before becoming Military Assistant to the Prime Minister in 2012.
+In 2012, Jenkins was appointed military assistant to the prime minister of the United Kingdom.
+On 1 July 2015, he was promoted from acting to full brigadier.
 He went on to become Deputy National Security Adviser for Conflict, Stability and Defence in 2016, commander 3 Commando Brigade in 2017, and Assistant Chief of the Naval Staff (Policy) in 2019.
+From 2021 to 2022, he served as Director Special Forces.
 Jenkins was appointed a Companion of the Order of the Bath in the 2021 New Year Honours.

 As a general

 Jenkins was promoted to general on 30 August 2022, skipping the rank of lieutenant general, and took up the post of Vice-Chief of the Defence Staff.
-He is the first Royal Marine full general after Sir Gordon Messenger since 2016 and only the second since 1977.
-At the same time he was made an Aide-de-Camp (ADC) to the Queen.
+He is the first Royal Marine full general since 2016, after Gordon Messenger, and the second since 1977.
+At the same time he was made an Aide-de-Camp to Queen Elizabeth II.
 Jenkins also became Commandant General Royal Marines on 25 November, succeeding Lieutenant General Robert Magowan.
+Jenkins became the first full general to serve as Commandant General since the 1970s.